hamnaarif/Reveltek-Careers/Careers/bim_associate.md

 - You will have the opportunity to work on challenging and exciting projects
 - Our team is highly skilled and collaborative, offering opportunities for growth and learning
 - We offer a competitive salary and benefits package
+- We give full access to Revit 2023 and Proper Training on All Software and Techniques
+- *100% remote - Work From Home*
+- **Salary: 25K PKR per month**